googleapis/google-cloud-go/internal/postprocessor/README.md

 4. Clean up any changes made by post-processor test runs in the previous step.
 5. Commit your changes.
 6. Open your PR and respond to feedback.
 7. After your PR is approved and CI is green, merge your changes.
 An automated job should update the SHA of the post-processor docker image in `google-cloud-go/.github/.OwlBot.lock.yaml`.

-## Initializing new modules

-The post-processor initializes new modules by generating the required files `internal/version.go`, `go.mod`, `README.md` and `CHANGES.md`.

-To add a new module, add the directory name of the module to `modules` in `google-cloud-go/internal/postprocessor/config.yaml`.
-Please maintain alphabetical ordering of the module names.

-## Updating the postprocessor version used by OwlBot
+### Updating the postprocessor version used by OwlBot

 After making changes to this package land in `main`, a new Docker image will be built and pushed automatically.
 To update the image version used by OwlBot, run